Attending a conference or live event is a big investment of your time and money. But to get the most out of the experience, preparation is vital.

 9. Check the dress code

 Most conferences are fairly relaxed these days, so anything generally goes, but if you run your own business, you are your brand.
 It’s worth thinking about how you want that brand to be perceived and how that is reflected in your personal appearance on the day.
-Build Your Audience Live delegates are generally casual/smart casual, which is pretty typical, but do check with the event organiser if you’re unsure.
+Delegates at my events are generally casual/smart casual, which is pretty typical, but do check with the event organiser if you’re unsure.

 Do bear in mind that you will be sitting around for long periods of time and that air-conditioned conference halls can get chilly (so having a jumper or cardi in your bag is a good idea).
 And if you go for killer heels, you might be glad of a change of shoes for the journey home.